ddnexus/elastics-doc/source/doc/7-Tutorials/2-Migrate-from-0.x.md

 ## Changes

-### 1. Gemfile change (only for rails applications)
+### 1. Gem changes

+#### Rails Apps

-There is only one breaking change (the only that will raise an error), that you have to update if you are using flex with a Rails app.
-It's a very simple one: you have just to change `gem 'flex', :require => 'flex/rails'` to simply `gem 'flex-rails'`.
-Then run a `bundle install` and your app should be able to start, and emit the deprecation warnings in the log.
+You have to change `gem 'flex', :require => 'flex/rails'` to simply `gem 'flex-rails'` in your `Gemfile`.
+Run a `bundle install` and your app should be able to start.
+Then it will emit the deprecation warnings for the other changes in the log.

+#### Non Rails Apps

+If you used model related functionality, you will be required to load the `flex-model` gem that is now separated by the `flex` core gem.

 ### 2. Configuration Renaming